vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Will Wilson and the Perilous Candy Island.md

 There are a few unspoken rules of Candy Island.
 The wildlife are intelligent and are not to be harmed.
 Also, anyone who comes are intruders, and should not feel entitled to anything on the island.
 Take only what is needed, and nothing more.
 Candy Island is a dangerous and beautiful place, plan accordingly.

+# Investigation
+Hot and Sweet > Caramel Lava or Cinnamon Spores?
+A Dark Treat

 # Dangers
 Cotton Candy Spider
 Molten Caramel Lava